Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Model definition, relevant constraints and the prediction for

-Constraints from EWPOs can in a simple approximation be expressed in terms of the oblique parameters $S$, $T$ and $U$~\cite{Peskin:1990zt,Peskin:1991sw}.
-Effects from physics beyond the SM on these parameters can be significant if the new physics contributions enter mainly through gauge boson self-energies, as it is the case for extended Higgs sectors. \texttt{ScannerS} has implemented the one-loop corrections to the oblique parameters for models with an arbitrary number of Higgs doublets and singlets from~\citere{Grimus:2008nb}.
+If new physics contributions to the EWPOs enter mainly through gauge boson self-energies, as it is the case for extended Higgs sectors, the BSM effects in the predictions for $\MW$ and the $Z$-pole observables can in a simple approximation be expressed in terms of the oblique parameters $S$, $T$ and $U$~\cite{Peskin:1990zt,Peskin:1991sw}.
+We make use of the implementation of the one-loop contributions to the oblique parameters for the N2HDM in \texttt{ScannerS}, which is based on generic results for extended Higgs sectors with an arbitrary number of Higgs doublets and singlets from~\citere{Grimus:2008nb}.
+In the framework of the oblique parameters, the $W$-boson mass can be calculated using the expression~\cite{Grimus:2008nb}